-Dragan Trailović was born on June 4, 1983 in Zajecar, Serbia.
-He graduated from the Faculty of Political Sciences in Belgrade in 2008.
+Dragan Trailović graduated from the Faculty of Political Sciences in Belgrade in 2008.
 He holds Master degree in Regional Studies – Asia.
-Currently, he is enrolled in doctoral studies at the Faculty of Political Sciences in Belgrade, final year.
+He received his PhD from the same faculty in 2019.
 Dragan Trailovic works as a Research Associate at the Institute for Political Studies in Belgrade.
 He is one of the editorial boards' secretaries of the scientific journal “Serbian Political Thought” published by Institute for Political Studies and journal “Asian issues” published by Institute for Asian Studies, Belgrade.
 His fields of research are political, economic and social processes in Central Asia; Ethnic conflicts in China – Xinjiang, Tibet; Eurasian geopolitics.
 He is the author of several articles related to Asian issues, China and other topics.

 BA in Political Science

 IAS Special Adviser